Engraving with rotary tool

 Use a clamp or vise to avoid slipping off the material.
 Clamp the material in place so that it does not move.
 A handheld clamp allows you to hold the clamp with one hand with a firm grip, although there are chances of getting cuts.
 A chisel or hammer requires two hands.

 Cut into the design using the tool of your choice.
 Turn the drawing into an engraving.
 Apply pressure on the point and keep the end of your Dremel tool at the same angle on your first cut.
 Engraving complex shapes, finish the straight position first.
 Move on to more complex positions.

 Yes, you can engrave metal using the Dremel tool.
 A firm grip with a loose wrist makes the project bearable.
-Using the Dremel gives you the flexibility to move in intricate positions, allowing you to make free-flowing shapes.
-When using higher settings, maintain the grip since the tool is running powerful.
+The Dremel allows you to move in intricate positions and make free-flowing shapes.
+When using higher settings, maintain the grip since the tool is running powerfully.

-Mix up your textures and add cross-hatch lines for shading.
 Tracing a design is not enough.
-Use a guide and remove the carbon paper when tracing—finish detail to your design.
+Use a guide and remove the carbon paper when tracing—finish the detail of your design.
 Using a Dremel is straightforward.
-Without experience, you will find yourself engraving your metal-making styles and improving your skill level.
+Mix up your textures and add cross-hatch lines for shading.
+Without experience, you will be engraving your metal-making styles and improving your skill level.

-Engraving Wood is an easy process that is made possible with rotary tools such as Dremel.
+Engraving Wood is an easy process with rotary tools such as Dremel.
 Use a high-speed rotary cutting head.
 Choose from multiple engraving cutters to the one that suits your needs.
 Easy-to-use tools are more convenient than complex ones.
-Engraving cutters come in different shapes and sizes that allow you to customize your work.
+Engraving cutters come in different shapes and sizes, allowing you to customize your work.